JoshBHall/HTML---CSS-Projects/README.md

  ## Movie Theater Site
  This page is an example home page for a movie theater that's styled using Bootstrap 4.
 While creating this site I learned how to use many Bootstrap components such as a navbar, jumbotron, form, cards, and dropdowns.

+## Student Portfolio
+Using a template site created by The Tech Academy, I parsed through, removing lines of code to see their effects and gain further understanding.
+Then I rewrote all of the code myself for experience and put my personal spin on it.
+I now have a functional personal portfolio.